haskell-servant/haskell-servant.github.io/tutorial/server.md

 ### Enter `enter`

 That's right.
-We have just written `readerToEither`, which is exactly what we could need to call on the results of all handlers to make the handlers have the right type for `serve`.
+We have just written `readerToEither`, which is exactly what we would need to apply to the results of all handlers to make the handlers have the right type for `serve`.
 Being cumbersome to do by hand, we provide a function `enter` which takes a natural transformation between two parametrized types `m` and `n` and a `ServerT someapi m`, and returns a `ServerT someapi n`.